 Join us on Sundays at 10am for traditional worship.
-Listen to our Choir sing, enjoy our beautiful stained glass unique windows that add a warm atmosphere to the sanctuary and meet some really friendly, interesting people.
+Listen to our Choir sing, enjoy our beautiful, unique stained glass windows that add a warm atmosphere to the sanctuary and meet some really friendly, interesting people.
 Oh yes, and listen to an interesting and insightful message from our wonderful Minister the Rev. Colin Cross.
 Check out the Food For the Soul page for texts of previous sermons.

-St. Andrew’s is a worshiping community that loves God, and the world, in every way we can––
+St. Andrew’s is a worshipping community that loves God, and the world in every way we can––

-If you are interested in acting and would like to audition for a part please contact Colin Cross firstname.lastname@example.org
+If you would like to audition for a part, please contact Colin Cross firstname.lastname@example.org

 It’s here at last.
 The long-awaited Daffodil tea.
 Come-on-down and join us at the St Andrew’s Church hall to sample all the yummy, delicious treats that Linda Middlestead and her team have baked for your delight.